 2.2.3.6.4 In this case, Members concerned should work in close cooperation to prepare sub-regional or transboundary river basin reviews of requirements to be used as a basis for detailed planning at that scale.

-2.2.6.1 Monitoring the evolution of WIGOS observing systems
+2.2.6.1 Monitoring the Evolution of WIGOS Observing Systems

 2.2.6.1.1 Members should contribute to the monitoring of the evolution of WIGOS observing systems by providing their national progress reports on a yearly basis through nominated national focal points.